Foster Sarell: New York Giants

+Los Angeles Chargers

-One day after being released from the Baltimore practice squad, Sarell joined the New York Giants practice squad.
-After spending about a week there, he was released on September 28.
-Later, on October 14, he was signed by the Los Angeles Chargers as a practice squad member.
+Later, on October 14, 2021, he was signed by the Los Angeles Chargers as a practice squad member.
 Sarell spent the whole season there, not appearing in a game, and was signed to a future contract on January 11, 2022.
 At the final roster cuts in 2022, on August 30, he was released, after which he was re-signed to the practice squad.
 He was promoted to the active roster for their week six game against the Denver Broncos, and made his NFL debut in the 19–16 win, appearing on five special teams snaps.
 He was elevated again for their game against the San Francisco 49ers in week ten, and recorded his first career start in the 16–22 loss, appearing on every offensive snap while allowing one sack.
 He was signed to the active roster on November 26.
 Sarell finished the season with seven regular season games played, three as a starter, in addition to one playoff game.

+Washington Commanders

+On March 18, 2025, Sarell signed a one-year contract with the Washington Commanders.
+He was released on August 27, 2025.

+Los Angeles Chargers (second stint)

+On August 28, 2025, Sarell was signed to the Los Angeles Chargers practice squad.
+He was signed to the active roster on October 1.